sriram0424/ECE51216-Project/README.md

 ## Example Benchmark Output
 <br>
+This is an example output if the benchmark script was run.
+This script was mainly used for testing, comparing runtimes, and ensuring that the right output is outputed based on the input data set. <br>

 There were 100 cases tested <br>
 The average_runtime was 0.05341 <br>
 The highest runtime was 0.08431 <br>